 For feature based scene layers, such as point or 3D object scene layers, you can use a definition query.
 If you are working with a scene layer with an associated feature layer, the query uses the associated feature layer to update and use statistical information in the query.
 When using a scene layer package (.slpk) or a web scene without an associated feature layer, the statistics in the scene layer are used.

 You can create point scene layers with labels.
 When authoring a point feature layer as a point scene layer, you can set one labeling class and the position of the label.
 When consuming a scene layer with labels enabled, you can disable them using the Context menu of the scene layer in ArcGIS Pro.
 The defined labels can be visualized in ArcGIS clients.

 Work with geoprocessing tools

-A scene layer with associated feature layer can be uses as input to geoprocessing tools that support the same geometry type as the associated feature layer.
+A scene layer with an associated feature layer can be used as input to geoprocessing tools that support the same geometry type as the associated feature layer.
 The analysis operation is executed on the associated feature layer and the result is displayed for the scene layer.

 Share point scene layers

 The point scene layer can be published as a web scene layer or created as a scene layer package (.slpk) file using the Create Point Scene Layer Package tool and uploaded to ArcGIS Enterprise or ArcGIS Online using the Share Package geoprocessing tool.